 [Editor’s Note: Mild spoilers follow for the Bridgerton series of novels.]

 “Grey’s Anatomy.”
 “Scandal.”
 “How to Get Away with Murder.”
 “Private Practice.”
 “Station 19.”
 Is there a showrunner with a higher batting average than Shonda Rhimes?
 I don’t think so.
-That’s why her 2017 deal with Netflix — reportedly for $150 million dollars — created shockwaves after she was safely cocooned at ABC for over a decade: Rhimes knows what audiences want and offers the dream combination of attributes: brilliantly creative and prolific.
+That’s why her 2017 deal with Netflix — reportedly for $150 million dollars — created shockwaves after she was safely cocooned at ABC for over a decade: Rhimes, the highest-paid showrunner in television, knows what audiences want and offers the dream combination of attributes as she brings stories to screen: she’s both brilliantly creative and prolific.